-PROPOSAL 3

-Advisory Vote on Executive Compensation
+PROPOSAL 3 Advisory Vote on Executive Compensation

 The Board of Directors is committed to excellence in governance and is aware of the significant interest in executive compensation matters by investors and the general public.
-At the Company's Annual Meeting of Stockholders on March 30, 2022, our stockholders were given the opportunity to endorse or not endorse, on a non-binding advisory basis, our compensation program for Named Executive Officers by voting for or against a resolution calling for the approval of such program for the 2022 fiscal year.
+At the Company's 2023 Annual Meeting of Stockholders held March 29, 2023, our stockholders were given the opportunity to endorse or not endorse, on a non-binding advisory basis, our compensation program for Named Executive Officers by voting for or against a resolution calling for the approval of such program for the 2023 fiscal year.
 Stockholders approved the compensation program with more than 96% of the votes cast by the holders of Common Stock.